- Planning and Budget

 The New Faculty Scholars program is designed for tenure-eligible faculty in their first two years of employment at Iowa State University.
 The program supports departmental and college efforts to assist faculty in acclimating to new roles and responsibilities at ISU, and is a coordinated effort to build collegiality and individual capacity for academic success.
 The program is jointly sponsored by CELT, the Office of the Senior Vice-President and Provost, and the Office of the Vice President for Research.
 The announcement and registration for the 2014 program can be found here.

-New tenured and tenure-eligible faculty (assistant, associate, or full professors, hired since September 2012) also attend an orientation specifically designed for them.
+All new tenured, tenure-eligible, and non-tenure-eligible faculty (assistant, associate, or full professors, lecturers, clinicians, and adjunct faculty hired since September 2013) attend an orientation specifically designed for them.

 Registration is required for this event.

-New tenured and tenure-eligible faculty are invited to the Memorial Union on Tuesday, August 20, 2013 for two sessions (morning and afternoon) of workshops and presentations dedicated to teaching led by the Center for Excellence in Learning and Teaching (CELT).
+New faculty are invited to the Memorial Union on Tuesday, August 19, 2014 for two sessions (morning and afternoon) of workshops and presentations dedicated to teaching led by the Center for Excellence in Learning and Teaching (CELT).
 The topics to be covered range from broad issues relative to student learning (active learning, teaching with technology, and learning styles, etc.) to more focused discussions on effective grading, classroom management, and preparing for the first day of class.
 Schedules, session descriptions, and other information are available on the University Teaching Seminar web site.

 Registration is required for this event.